 The concept of sample and population has been deemed important by various researchers.
-Rubin, Hammerman, and Konold (2006) mentioned the idea of sample size and sampling procedure, as well as representativeness, controlling for bias, and tendency as being involved in informal inferential reasoning.
+Rubin, Hammerman and Konold (as cited in Ben-Zvi et al., 2007) mentioned the idea of sample size and sampling procedure, as well as representativeness, controlling for bias, and tendency as being involved in informal inferential reasoning.
 Zieffler et al. (2008) also emphasized on sample and population, stating that informal inferential reasoning as a process includes (a) reasoning about possible characteristics of a population based on a sample, (b) reasoning about possible differences between two population, also based on sample, and (c) reasoning whether or not a particular sample and its summary is likely or surprising.
+In the design research by Bakker and Graveimejer (2004), an activity in which the students take a small subset of data and add more and more data value into it is proposed as a way to support students in developing the idea of distribution.
+This activity is called growing sample.